Danny Jordaan: Awards

 He received a special presidential award from President Nelson Mandela in 1994 as well as the presidential sport achievement award from President Thabo Mbeki in 2001.
 He won South Africa's marketing person of the year award in 2000.
 In 2004, he was voted 44th in the Top 100 Great South Africans and newsmaker of the year.
 He received a mayoral award from the mayor of Los Angeles, California on 24 October 2004.
 That same year, he won the Confederation of African Football's "most impressive Achiever" alongside Molefi Oliphant and Irvin Khosa.

+He was awarded the Order of Ikhamanga in Gold in 2011 for ensuring that South Africa hosted a successful 2010 FIFA World Cup.

 Jordaan has been given the freedom of the city of Maracaibo, Venezuela.
 He has also received numerous awards from other South African cities.

 He has received four honorary doctorates from: Nelson Mandela Metropolitan University (D.Phil); the University of South Africa (D. Admin); his alma mater, the University of the Western Cape (D. Phil); and in May 2015 from the University of Fort Hare (D. Admin).